ibm-messaging/cp4i-mq-samples/05-pvc/README.md

 # Example: Persistent Storage

 In all the previous examples, the queue manager's storage was `ephemeral`.
-This ment that, even if messages were persistent, they would not survive a queue manager (pod) restart, because the queue manager's storage itself did not persist.
-This is clearly not acceptable for a Production queue manager.
+This meant that, even if messages were persistent, they would not survive a queue manager (pod) restart, because the queue manager's storage itself did not persist.
+This is clearly not acceptable for a production queue manager.

 This example makes the queue manager's storage persistent; it uses Persistent Volume Claims.